famzah/ping-multi/README.md

 You can select the statistics forwards and backwards using the lower "s" and upper "S" keys, similar to the "Vim" behavior.

+The host status changes can be logged to a file.
+This allows you to review the time of each event.

 # Installation

 The program depends on the following additional Perl modules: